Skip to content

 OneClickVirt

 Distinguish between the panel side and the controlled side.
 The controlled side needs to have the corresponding virtualization environment installed in advance.
-You can use other sections of this documentation for environment installation.
-The control side is actually just a panel and has no virtualization environment requirements.
+You can use the main installation of other virtualization in one-click virtualization for environment installation.
+The control side is actually just a panel, with no virtualization environment requirements.

 Controlled Side

-Refer to other sections of this documentation for environment installation.
-This will not be elaborated here.
-This tutorial provides corresponding installation commands for the four mainstream virtualization technologies.
+Perform environment installation according to the main installation instructions elsewhere in this documentation.
+This won't be elaborated on here.
+The tutorial has corresponding installation commands for the four mainstream virtualization technologies.
 Please refer to them yourself.

-The controlled side only needs to have the virtualization environment installed, and does not require additional agent installation for control.
-Just ensure that SSH login is available.
+The controlled side only needs to have the virtualization environment installed, and does not need to install an agent for control.
+Just ensure that SSH login is available (the SSH login address can be either public or private network, as long as connectivity is not an issue).

 Panel Side